Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 First, there is a keypad lock on the entrance door.
 You simply type in the secret code.
 Then a pre-recorded voice message in Russian tells you to go in.

-When I entered the building, I was disappointed, that nice classical exteriors don’t match the interiors.
-Building interiors were very vintage in a haunting way and could use some repairs.
+When I entered the building, I was disappointed, that the nice classical exteriors don’t match the interiors.
+The building interiors were very vintage in a haunting way and could use some repairs.